nuriagaliana/Ecological-network-complexity-scales-with-area/README.md

 the figures or perform the analyses without having to generate the network-area relationships.
 So 'merged_biogeographical-data.csv' and 'merged_datasets_replicates.csv' (and the respective null model .csv files) contain for all data sets the value of each network property at each spatial extent.
 Finally, 'merged_biogeographical-data-random.csv' contains the values of each network property at each spatial extent for the biogeographical data, where the different spatial units were randomly aggregated.

-I hope you enjoy the code!
+We hope you enjoy the code!

 If you have any questions / run into any issues, please contact us at miguel.lurgi@swansea.ac.uk or galiana.nuria@gmail.com